 Wild geranium is a common woodland wildflower that prefers rich, moist soils but also tolerates drier conditions.
 In late spring to early summer, it blooms in clusters of 1" pink-lavender flowers that add delicate color to the woodland.
 A powder made from the roots was used by Native Americans to treat sore mouths.
 Roots were also boiled and pounded to make a tea for toothaches and dressings for burns and hemorrhoids.
 This species was also used by pioneers as an astringent and antidiarrhetic.
 Its deep-green, five-lobed leaves add texture as well as fall color to the garden when they turn deep red.
-This plant was featured on our blog!

 Ginger, wild (Asarum canadense)

 Wild ginger is a low-growing wildflower that prefers rich, moist, woodland soils where it can form extended colonies.
 The ornamental value of this plant is its satiny, deep-green, heart-shaped leaves.
 Each plant produces one or two red-brown, thimble-shaped flowers that are inconspicuously tucked close to the ground, well hidden beneath the leaves.
 They are pollinated by beetles.
 Wild ginger spreads by shallow underground stems that smell like ginger when they are crushed.
 It was used by Native Americans medicinally as a contraceptive and chopped as a wound dressing, commonly in food to treat indigestion, and as a seasoning.
 It was also used by pioneers as a spice substitute, boiled with sugar to make a candied spice.
 Additionally, it was used to treat a number of complaints including whooping cough.
 It can be a spectacular groundcover.